Myanmar hands over 22 insurgents: How Ajit Doval packed a punch

 Officials tell OneIndia that the entire operation was overseen by the NSA.
 This operation would be a clear deterrent to these insurgents who have been detrimental to peace.

 These groups have been fighting Indian security forces for years.
 They took advantage of the tough terrain along the border.
 These areas were ideal for terror camps to operate as the terrain was difficult to navigate.
-However this operation led by Doval comes as a blow to these groups as the cooperation in nabbing these persons would continue owing to the heightened cooperation by the two countries.
+However, this operation led by Doval comes as a blow to these groups as the cooperation in nabbing these persons would continue owing to the heightened cooperation by the two countries.